Our Services

 Published on: 2/24/2026

-Sciatica is nerve pain from irritation or compression of the sciatic nerve, most often due to a herniated disc or age-related spinal narrowing, causing sharp shooting pain down one leg with tingling, numbness, or weakness.
-Most cases get better in 4 to 6 weeks with gentle activity, targeted physical therapy, OTC pain relievers, and heat or ice, with injections or surgery considered only when pain persists or neurological deficits progress.
+Sciatica is nerve pain caused by irritation or compression of the sciatic nerve, most commonly from a herniated disc or age-related spinal narrowing.
+It typically causes sharp, shooting pain down one leg, often with tingling, numbness, or weakness.

 If you're dealing with sciatica, you're not alone.
 It's a common cause of lower back and leg pain, especially in adults between ages 30 and 60.
 The good news?
 Most cases improve with conservative treatment.
 But understanding why your sciatic nerve is flaring up — and what to do next — is key.